zhang-zizhe/citation-plus/README.md

 ```bash
 SCHOLAR_ID="0OY7JKAAAAAJ"
 ```
-(Again, if you find any of my work helpful, I’d be grateful if you cited it🌹.)*</small>
+(If any of my work sparks your curiosity, I’d be honored if you cited it! 🌹)*</small>

 **3. Make the scripts executable**
 ```bash